 Recreation and Physical Activity

-Onsite recreational facilities provided by the College Club include table tennis, pool table, air hockey, and a well maintained weights and cardio room.
+Onsite recreational facilities include table tennis, pool table, air hockey, and an onsite gym, including a well maintained weights and cardio room.
 Lincoln provides weekly group personal training sessions available to all residents for free throughout term time, so you can improve your physical health and fitness.
-Members of the College have access to the College’s gymnasium, the University of Adelaide tennis courts, basketball courts, playing fields and other recreational facilities.
+The University of Adelaide tennis courts, basketball courts, playing fields and other recreational facilities are just a short stroll away.

 The Adelaide Aquatic Centre is within easy walking distance, as is Linear Park which has sealed paths for walking/running and cycling.